ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 		  • Laminar flow
 		  • Constant fluid properties
 		  This is due to the extremely low Reynolds numbers found in that investigation, and in order to keep the validity of the model intact, we must design our liquid flow phase according to those low Reynolds numbers.
 Additionally, constant heat flux from the walls was assumed, although in that model, the heat flux was chosen to ensure the flow would stay liquid, which is not the case in this more comprehensive model.
-		- The essence of this phase of the model is characterizing the loss in pressure due to friction and the interaction of the fluid with the waviness of the channel walls.
+		- The essence of this phase of the model is characterizing the loss in pressure (which can be seen either as a performance loss or as an increased requirement in the pressure of the propellant tank) due to friction and the interaction of the fluid with the waviness of the channel walls.
 This is done using the following equations and quantities, and the exact simulation procedure will be discussed in a later chapter.
 			- Reynolds number
 			  id:: 64b187ff-4ac4-4fb1-b528-64d9ff78d098